Frequently Asked Questions

 When and where do I sign up to volunteer?

-You can begin volunteering at any point during the school year by contacting the school’s Site Volunteer Coordinator and completing/returning the necessary paperwork (this information can be obtained at each site or the website’s Community tab).
-In addition, each site will have an opportunity for parents to sign up at Meet the Teacher day, Back to School night, or during schedule pick-up.
+You can begin volunteering at any point during the school year by contacting the school’s Site Volunteer Coordinator and completing/returning the necessary paperwork.
+In addition, each site will have an opportunity for parents to sign up at Meet the Teacher, Back to School night or during schedule pick-up.

 Who are the schools’ Site Volunteer Coordinators, and what are their duties?

 Each school has a Site Volunteer Coordinator assigned to be the point-of-contact for volunteers at the school site.
 This person will work with staff to determine volunteer needs, recruit volunteers at each site, communicate information about volunteer opportunities, and keep a record of each volunteer’s contract and affidavit on file.
-The Site Volunteer Coordinator also manages the volunteer log database which collects and houses volunteers’ self-reported hours and reports those volunteer hours to the district’s Communications Division.
+The Site Volunteer Coordinator also manages the volunteer log database which collects and houses volunteers’ self-reported hours.

-What is LobbyGuard and how do volunteers use it?
+What is School Safe ID and how do volunteers use it?

 When at the school in your volunteer capacity, you should always check in as a volunteer or PTA member.
 Using these classifications ensures that your school receives credit for all the volunteer hours you log at that site.
 If you are a volunteer who also serves as a substitute teacher, be sure to check in using the appropriate role.
 Your time as a substitute does not count toward volunteer hours, so if you are a frequent sub, you might consider purchasing a separate key fob to use when visiting the site as a substitute.
 If you are visiting the site for parent teacher conferences, assemblies or to have lunch with your student, you should not check in as a volunteer, but rather as a visitor.
 Regardless of the reason for your visit, always remember to check out.